bradpenney/learn_enterprise_linux/content/basictoolset/basictoolset.md

 [Shell History]({{< ref "/shellHistory.md" >}})

 ## Manipulating Files
 In Linux, everything is a file.
-Being able to effectively view and manipulate files is a crucial skill that unlocks all the other goodness that Linux has to offer.
+Effectively viewing and manipulating files is a crucial skill that unlocks all the other goodness that Linux has to offer.

 [Command Line Text Editors]({{< ref "/textEditors.md" >}})